MichaelZaniewski/Healthcare-Project/README.md

-# Healthcare Analytics Project Part 1: Company-Side
+# Healthcare Analytics Project Part 1: Company-Focused

 ### Background
 The U.S. healthcare system generates massive volumes of data spanning patients, treatments, and billing — yet real datasets are often inaccessible due to privacy laws like HIPAA.
 This project was created to bridge that gap by providing a safe, realistic environment for healthcare analytics and data visualization.